 The EBCS SP Interval subfield indicates the target interval between consecutive EBCS service periods for the EBCS traffic stream identified by the Content ID subfield in the same EBCS Response Info subfield in TUs.

 Editor: Please insert the following paragraphs after P27L11:

+(#2178) The Authentication Info subfield is used to authenticate an EBCS traffic stream and shown in Figure 9-xx (Authentication Info subfield format).